etwasanderes2/ads_05-test/README.md

 Feel free to add more tests if you are reasonably sure that they'll work.
 If the solution files are incorrect, please tell me / fix them yourself.

+I stole some code from the last test